 If the earnings are stable and growing, the value is on the higher end.
 If the earnings are variable or declining, the value is on the lower end.

 Businesses with sales of $1 million to $10 million may sell for earnings multiples of three to five times its cash flow benefit.
 Businesses with sales of more than $10 million often have specific industry criteria, which may be applied to determine the value.
 At this level, Buyers may be paying for market share, rights to patents and processes, additions to product lines, or the benefits of strategic or administrative consolidation.
 A thorough investigation of the business’s financial information is required to uncover the true earnings capability of the business.

 Rules of Thumb

-Most industries have one or more rules or thumb.
-However, they can vary widely and in most cases do not give an accurate value of a business.
+Most industries have one or more rules of thumb based on Revenue or Cash Flow performance.
+However, they can vary widely and, in most cases, do not give an accurate value of a business.
 Since each business is unique, a particular rule of thumb can be off by as much as 100% or more.
-The business broker will be able to decide what the most relevant information about a business is and then make an informed decision about its value.
+A professional business broker will be able to decide what the most relevant information about a business is and use the most up to date business reference guides and comp databases to then make an informed decision about its value.

 Let Horizon Business Brokers help you understand the valuation process to accurately determine the value of your business to see if you can obtain your goals in a sale now or help set yourself up for a better, more profitable sale in the future.
 Contact us to learn more and get the valuation process started!